weltliteratur/blog/_drafts/vossanto-timeline.markdown

-Since we need labelled data for training and evaluating our machine learning approaches, we went over more than 3000 Vossantos to also annotate their modifiers andtargets.
+Since we need labelled data for training and evaluating our machine learning approaches, we went over more than 3000 Vossantos to also annotate their modifiers and targets.
 Therefore, we can now present reliable statistics on the most frequent modifiers in the corpus.
-The top ten are:
+The top ten modifiers are:

 | count | modifier       |
 |-------|----------------|